bcit-ltc/qcon-guide/docs/basic-question-types.md

 ## Ordering (ORD)

-Use an ordered alpha list to arrange the answer options in the correct sequence:
+Use an ordered alphabetical list to arrange the answer options in the correct sequence:

 === "Text"